LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-2/README.md

         * Work with them to create better stories.
     * They are struggling to find time to work on their projects.
         * Have them plan out specific times this week they will work on their project.
-    * They aren't not strong enough with languages or technologies they are using.
+    * They aren't skilled enough with languages or technologies they are using.
         * Give them some advice on learning tools, and notify the CEM.
     * They are blocked and need assistance before moving forward.
         *